johntao/blog-2025/src/content/default/hello-word-technical-part.md

 Brief:

-- use find to get all the files having modified date greater than today
+- use find to get all the files with a modified date greater than or equal to today
 - run word count on each file
 - get previous word count from a custom attribute
   - this is the case when you edited an older file today